pkeilbach/htwg-practical-nlp/docs/lectures/word_embeddings.md

     - Input layer: $V = 8000$
     - Hidden layer: $N = 400$
     - Output layer: $V = 8000$

+!!! note

+    In this lecture, we don't want to go into the details of the neural network architecture.
+However, it is important that you understand the **dimensions of the matrices** and how they are related.

+!!! info "Activation Functions"

+    You would also need to apply an [activation function](https://en.wikipedia.org/wiki/Activation_function) on $\mathbf{Z}$ but we will not cover this in this lecture.
+What is important is to understand how the dimensions of the matrices are related.

+    The purpose of the activation function is to introduce non-linearity into the network, allowing it to learn from complex patterns and relationships in the data.

+    Without activation functions (or with only linear activation functions), a neural network would behave like a linear model, regardless of its depth.
+This is because a composition of linear functions is still a linear function.
+Introducing non-linear activation functions enables the neural network to model and learn more complex mappings between inputs and outputs.

+    Two popular activation functions are the [sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function) and the [ReLU function](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)).

 !!! info "Matrix Multiplication"